Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 - The ability to whitelist apps

-So, if you get all of that stuff no matter which version of G Suite you go for, why would you consider upgrading to a more expensive package?
-The simple answer is that there’s more available with the higher tiers of G Suite.
+So, if you get all of that stuff no matter which version of Google Workspace (G Suite) you go for, why would you consider upgrading to a more expensive package?
+The simple answer is that there’s more available with the higher tiers of Google Workspace (G Suite).
 In fact, if you opt for the Basic addition, you get an annual billing structure.
 That means that you can only remove users every time you renew your license (once a year).
 However, if you choose a more expensive pricing package, you get the option to pay every month – which is nice when you want some more flexibility.

-Here are some other things that change depending on the G Suite pricing that you choose.
+Here are some other things that change depending on the Google Workspace (G Suite) pricing that you choose.

 - Storage Space